 Procedures when entering/exiting campus:

-- Office staff will ask you why you are here.
-You must have previously arranged your volunteering with the teacher or administration.
-Surprise/drop-in attempts to volunteer or visit classrooms is not allowed.
+- Office staff will ask the reason for the visit.
+Visitors must have a previously arranged, and administrator/designee approved reason, for being on campus.
+Surprise/drop-in attempts to volunteer or visit classrooms are not permitted.
 The office will call the teacher to notify them of the visitor’s arrival and confirm the visit/volunteering.

-- Visitors will place the sticker badge on their body in a visible location on your body.
+- Visitors will place the sticker badge on their body in a visible location.
 Students have been taught to let a teacher know if they see someone without a badge.
-If you see someone without a badge (all staff wear a badge as well) immediately let the office know.
-You must wear the badge at all times during your visit.
+If adults see someone without a badge (all staff wear a badge as well) they should immediately inform the office.
+Badges must be worn at all times during a visit.

-- Go directly to your volunteer classroom or location, and when you are finished return directly to the office.
-You are not permitted to go to other locations on campus if it has not been previously arranged.
+- Visitors must go directly to the volunteer classroom/location, and upon finishing, return directly to the office.
+Visitors are not permitted to go to other locations on campus if it has not been previously arranged.

-- Even if the office knows you, you will still need to follow these procedures for the safety of the campus
+- Even if the office knows the parent or visitor, all individuals visiting or volunteering must follow these procedures for the safety of the campus.

-Observations: All observations should be scheduled with administration in advance, and may only last 20 minutes unless approved by the administration for longer.
+Observations: All observations must be scheduled with administration in advance, and are 20 minutes unless approved by the administration for longer.

 Thank you for your assistance in helping to keep our campus safe.